I believe many followers of Jesus mistakingly lump a commitment to consistent spiritual disciplines into the pejorative pool of legalism.

 I remember my final month of seminary like it was yesterday.
 A professor asked us, “what issues do you think the American church will be facing in twenty years?”

-That was nineteen years ago.
+That was twenty-three years ago.

 Legalism, the belief that salvation and spiritual growth are obtained primarily from a strict adherence to God’s rules, had been the prevailing message in much of the evangelical and conservative churches for years.
 That message was changing rapidly as a substantive “grace-awakening” was happening on our seminary campus.
 I needed that awakening.
 I still do!